Former Trump adviser Stone ordered to appear in court over Instagram posts

 Next to the close-up image of Jackson’s face, Stone said Jackson was an “Obama appointed Judge who dismissed the Benghazi charges” against Hillary Clinton.
 He also accused Mueller of being a “Deep State hitman.”

 Stone later posted a statement on his account saying the photo was not intended to threaten the judge or disrespect the court.
+He also said the image was not of cross hairs, but rather, the “logo of an organization” often featured in many photos.

+A representative from the U.S. Marshals Service, the law enforcement arm of the federal justice system, did not immediately have a comment when reached on Tuesday.

-His posts came just days after Jackson issued a partial media gag order on Stone and his lawyers.
+Stone’s posts about the judge came just days after Jackson issued a partial media gag order on Stone and his lawyers.

-Friday’s order prohibits them from speaking with the news media or making statements near the federal courthouse about the case, but it does not stop Stone from discussing the case when he is away from the courthouse.
+Friday’s order prohibits them from speaking with the news media or making statements near the federal courthouse about the case.

+It does not stop Stone from discussing the case when he is away from the courthouse, though it cautions that doing so may not be in his best interest.

+Jackson also said in her order she may amend it in the future if necessary, an issue that she is likely to bring up in court later this week.

 Reporting by Sarah N. Lynch and Makini Brice; Editing by Tim Ahmann and Dan Grebler